Trait opentelemetry::trace::Tracer

 fn start<T>(&self, name: T) -> Self::Spanwhere T: Into<Cow<'static, str>>,

-creation MUST NOT set the newly created Span
+Span creation MUST NOT set the newly created Span as the currently

 as a separate operation.